Henery X (long)

 Rules are nothing more than other peoples’ opinions, so with this being the case, what makes their views more significant than ours?
 True enough, some views turn out to be helpful advice, but the receiver, not the giver, should determine this conclusion.

 I’m a loyal follower of logic and reason, which has never led me astray.
-If the reasoning doesn’t make logical sense, I question the rationale, and if the answers still disrespect logic, I disregard it.
+If the reasoning doesn’t make logical sense, I question the rationale, and if the answers still disrespect logic, I simply disregard the situation.

 There’s always a specific formula for achieving anything; the keyword is “specific.”
 Specific means the “most favorable” means to arrive at the desired destination.
 The reason “why” we write should always dictate “what” it is we write, seeing that it’ll be our writing that will eventually determine our audience.
 If we write for a specific reason, more often than not, well achieve our desired result, which is simple logic and reason, or, cause and effect.

-The reason why I write is that I desire to help others realize that they’re more significant than the most considerable thought they could ever think.
+The reason why I write is because I desire to help others recognize, embrace, and take full advantage of their greatness.
 So, because of my “why,” encouragement, enlightenment, and entertainment make up the “what.”
-The three E’s above is what I believe, without a shadow of a doubt, make up the foundation of great literature.
+The aforementioned three E’s are what I believe, without a shadow of a doubt, make up the foundation of great literature.
 There isn’t a person alive who doesn’t seek out at least one of the three E’s daily; actually, more people seek out all three than some would care to believe.

-When we know, as well as understand, our formula we can not only make bold claims such as we’ll have the planet’s population as our niche audience, but more importantly, we’ll be able to prove it as well.
+When we know, as well as understand, our formula we can not only make bold claims such as we’ll have the planet’s population as our audience, but just as important, we’ll be able to prove it as well.

 I’m committed to proving specific accessible rules wrong by using logic and reasoning, which are the same things that deemed them worthy of sharing with the public.
-But all logic and reason are not concluded equally; what works well for some doesn’t work when it comes to others.
+But all logic and reason are not concluded equally; what works well for some, doesn’t work at all for others.

-My advice is always to do what you love, and love what it is you do.
+My suggestion is to always do what you love, and love what you do.
 When what we do is done from the heart, it’ll be kind of hard for it not to be heartfelt.

 Happy reading/writing.